docarray/docarray/docs/advanced/document-store/sqlite.md

 (sqlite)=
 # SQLite

-One can use SQLite as the document store for DocumentArray.
-It is useful when you want to access a large number Document which can not fit into memory.
+You can use SQLite as a document store for DocumentArray.
+It's suitable for accessing a large number of Documents which can't fit in memory.

 ## Usage